 - Plastic frame

-And while the frame is made of plastic rather than metal, it’s extremely hard plastic that lasts.
-And no, don’t bake these skates as they’re not heat moldable.
+And while the frame is made of plastic rather than metal, it’s an extremely hard plastic that lasts.
+And no, don’t bake these skates as they’re not heat-moldable.
 Good thing is that the closure system consisting of a power strap, laces, and a buckle affords you a pretty snug fit.

 As for the skate’s 78A 80 mm wheels, they’re a high-quality urethane affair.
 And while they’re not lightning fast, they roll really nicely.
 But they’re ABEC 7, and that means they’re not the slowest either.